yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > 1. What does MAFFT?
 > 2. What kind of alignment method is recommended for our kind of data and why?
-> 3. Compare the uploaded alignment with the alignment created by MAFFT!
+> 3. Compare the first uploaded Polio 1 alignment with the alignment created by MAFFT!
 What's the difference?
 >
 > > <solution-title></solution-title>
 > >